-Know the instrument is working properly and all the parts are present Perform the pre-use checks detailed in the Operators Manual.
+Perform the pre-use checks detailed in the Operators Manual.
 Verify the meters and LCD display read correctly.

 Verify all the cables and jumpers needed are contained within the HVI auxiliary equipment bag.

 Have your AWG wire measuring gauge or some other means of measuring the diameter of the neutral strands.

-Have the data for the cables to be tested ready, most notably:
+Have The Data For The Cables To Be Tested, Ready, Most Notably:

 The wire size of the neutral strands.
 Use the wire size measuring tool provided, or a micrometer, to measure the actual diameter of the neutral strands and the conductor.
 The AWG (American Wire Gauge) chart is included within the manual.
-(Caution: some cable produced outside of the US does not strictly follow the sizing chart from the AWG for physical size or resistance.
+(Caution: some cable produced outside of the US does not strictly follow the sizing chart from the AWG for physical size and resistance.
 Measurement of the wire diameter may be necessary, followed by the interpolation of its resistance between two other wire sizes from the chart.

 The number of neutral strands.
-An accurate count of all strands must be made, including any drain wires that are still part of the neutral bundle carrying the test current from the Ω -Check[®].
+An accurate count of all strands including any drain wires that are still part of the neutral bundle carrying the test current from the $\Omega$ -Check®.

 The length of the cables to be tested (including unseen extra cable loops in vaults or manholes).

-Calculate the expected data to verify the reasonableness of results Know the R/L (Resistance/100') of the neutral when new to compare to that measured,Know the RES (Resistance of entire neutral) when new to compare to that measured.
+Calculate the Expected Data to Verify the Reasonableness of Results

+Know the R/L (Resistance/100 of the neutral when new to compare to that measured in the future.

+Know the RES (Resistance of entire neutral) when new for benchmark when reading field test data.

 Section 1 - Want Good Test Results?
+Enter Good Data!

-Enter Good Data This section will explain the several data input parameters the users must meet to ensure the accuracy and dependability of the test results.
+This section will explain the several data input parameters the users must meet to ensure the accuracy and dependability of the test results.
 Prior to using the machine, the operator must enter data about the cable neutral under test.
 The quality and accuracy of this data entered will determine the same of the test results gathered.
+Enter complete and accurate data.

+Accuracy of the Test Results is up to the Accuracy of the Operators Data Input

 The physical specifications of the neutral wires to be tested must be known to perform the test properly.
 The accuracy of the output data reported from the instrument after a test will only be as true and reliable as that of the data entered before the test.
 The instrument measures and calculates the integrity of the neutral thru analyzing the voltage and current through it, calculating its resistance, and comparing the results to a similar cable in perfect condition: comparing the real to the ideal.
 The ideal is determined by the input data entered prior to the test.

-NO. STRANDS: 20 STRAND SIZE: 14 AWG CBL LENGTH: 0000 FT TEST NO: 0012 2 Three parameters to enter:
+Three parameters to enter:

-Of Wire Strands comprising the neutral, usually 12, 14, 16, etc. The neutral is assumed to be round copper.
-AWG Wire Size (American Wire Gauge standards) Length of the cable Of Wire Strands
+- # Of Wire Strands comprising the neutral, usually 12, 14, 16, etc. The neutral is assumed to be round copper. - 2.
+AWG Wire Size (American Wire Gauge standards) - 3.
+Length of the cable